-ISLAMABAD – Pakistan and South Korea on Tuesday signed an agreement for establishing first state-of-the-art Information Technology Park in Islamabad.
+ISLAMABAD – Pakistan and South Korea signed an agreement on Tuesday for establishing first state-of-the-art Information Technology Park in Islamabad.

 The agreement to this effect was signed between Ministry of Information Technology and Korea Exim Bank for Rs 10 billion loan agreement, reported Radio Pakistan.

-He added that Awami Markaz building in Islamabad was converted into a software park during previous tenure of PML-N and now a proper multi-purpose park is to be established with the assistance of South Korea.
+He added that the Awami Markaz building in Islamabad was converted into a software park during previous tenure of PML-N and now a proper multi-purpose park is to be established with the assistance of South Korea.

-Minister of State for Information Technology Anusha Rehman said the modern technology park would help realise the dream of digital Pakistan.
+Minister of State for Information Technology Anusha Rehman said the modern technology park would help realise the dream of a digital Pakistan.

 She said after Islamabad, information technology parks would also be established in Karachi and Lahore.